ChaoticByte/propagate/SPEC.md

 > Only the message body may be encrypted.

 Encryption should be done per-channel.
-The packet has field `6` with the name of the encryption scheme.
+The packet payload has field `5` with the name of the encryption scheme.
 Use this to tell other clients the encryption you are using (e.g. `salsa20_256`).
 Other encryption-related (meta-)data like nonces, hmacs, etc. must be written to the message body.
 Parse it yourself.